everappz/everappz.github.io/content/docs/guide/evermusic/evermusic-guide-playlists/_index.md

 ## Playlist Detail Screen

 When you open a playlist, the "Playlist detail screen" appears.
-On this screen, you'll find a "..." button in the top right corner with playlist options and three buttons under the artwork image: "Search," "Continue playback," "Play all," and "Shuffle all."
+On this screen, you'll find a "..." button in the top right corner with playlist options and three buttons under the artwork image: "Search," "Continue playback", "Play all," and "Shuffle all."
 Additionally, there's an "Offline mode" checkbox.

 ![Playlist Detail Screen](21260c_78b94d51d1de40da8ecdd25bb7ed1562~mv2.png)

-### Search
+- **Continue playback**: Restore playback position for this playlist.
-Perform a search within the current playlist.
+- **Search**: Perform a search within the current playlist.

-### Play all
-Add all tracks from the current playlist to the player queue.
+- **Play all**: Add all tracks from the current playlist to the player queue.

-### Shuffle All
-Similar to "Play all," but shuffles the tracks before adding them to the audio player queue.
+- **Shuffle All**: Similar to "Play all," but shuffles the tracks before adding them to the audio player queue.

-### Offline mode
-Download all tracks from this playlist to local files.
+- **Offline mode**: Download all tracks from this playlist to local files.
 Any new items added to the playlist will be automatically downloaded.

 ## More Actions for Playlist in the Playlists Screen